Notice of Pre-AIA or AIA Status

 Choi teaches the parameters are set for each pattern which is defined by a start point and an end point, and include at least one of a line speed of the robot module, a motor acceleration, a flux by which the viscous fluid is dispensed, a pressure, valve on coordinates and valve off coordinates (See Choi, Abstract, page 3, paragraphs 2, 7.)

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to include the parameters are set for each pattern which is defined by a start point and an end point, and include at least one of a line speed of the robot module, a motor acceleration, a flux by which the viscous fluid is dispensed, a pressure, valve on coordinates and valve off coordinates, because Choi teaches this would enable the coating agent to be accurately dispensed.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to include the parameters are set for each pattern which is defined by a start point and an end point, and include at least one of a line speed of the robot module, a motor acceleration, a flow rate by which the viscous fluid is dispensed, a pressure, a set of valve on coordinates and a set of valve off coordinates, because Choi teaches this would enable the coating agent to be accurately dispensed.
 (See Choi, Abstract, page 3, paragraphs 2, 7.)

-Regarding claim 5, Telleria does not explicitly teach the control module receives, before generating the profile, a reference from the user based on the image received from the vision module, determines, when dispensing the viscous fluid according to the profile, whether the workpiece included in the image received from the vision module meets the reference, performs dispensing when the workpiece is within the reference, and outputs an alarm when the workpiece is out of the reference.
+Regarding claim 5, Telleria does not explicitly teach the control module receives, before generating the profile, reference data from the user based on the image received from the vision module, determines, when dispensing the viscous fluid according to the profile, whether the workpiece included in the image received from the vision module meets the reference data, performs dispensing when the workpiece is within the reference data, and outputs an alarm when the workpiece is out of the reference data.

 Bamford is directed to a robotic processing and scanning system.